When using a modern journaling filesystem such as

 automatically booting), and comment out the “ line if present (or you have to hit the escape key to show the menu).
-Booting into single user mode hopefully causes the boot process to stop while the root partition is mounted in read-only mode, making it safe to run fsck on it (but don't do that yet).
+Booting into single user mode hopefully causes the boot process to stop while the root storage volume is mounted in read-only mode, making it safe fsck on it (but don't do that yet).